UPPS 04.04.46 - Prohibition of Discrimination

 The supervisor is responsible for notifying the director and the parties involved, in writing, of the efforts at informal resolution of a discrimination report.

 * If the person claiming discrimination is dissatisfied with the informal resolution or if the 30-calendar-day timeframe has lapsed without resolution, they may file a formal discrimination complaint in writing with the director as soon as possible following the alleged incident (see Section 06.).

 PROCEDURES FOR FORMALLY INVESTIGATING REPORTS OF DISCRIMINATION

 * A person who wishes to file a formal complaint of discrimination must notify the director by mail, phone, or email.

-Complainants may include a signed letter or use the Complaint Information form available in the Office of Equal Opportunity and Title IX as soon as possible following the alleged incident.
-In the correspondence, please include:
+* Complainants may include a signed letter or use the Complaint Information form available in the Office of Equal Opportunity and Title IX as soon as possible following the alleged incident.
+The correspondence should include: